Ep.81: Non-Toxic Environments with Andrew Pace

 Robyn: … And, just people in the construction industry in general.

 Andrew: Yes.
-Yeah, there’s a … I speak every once in a while for The Paint and Decorating Contractors Association, and there’s a huge problem within the paint industry, with painters and substance abuse, because of the fact that a lot of the chemicals that are in paints and coatings are actually classified as narcotics.
+I speak every once in a while for The Paint and Decorating Contractors Association, and there’s a huge problem within the paint industry, with painters and substance abuse, because of the fact that a lot of the chemicals that are in paints and coatings are actually classified as narcotics.
 So, when they’re not on the job site painting, they gotta get their fix through other means.
 So, throughout the entire construction industry, there are huge, huge problems.
-But, nobody wants to address ’em.
+But, nobody wants to address them.

 Robyn: Yeah, how sad.
 Basically these painters are huffing all the time.

 Robyn: At my gym recently a couple of years ago, a guy that I have worked out with for decades just suddenly got sick and died.
 He was a painter, and he was young.
 He was younger than me, died of cancer.
 So, I’m going to go learn a little bit more about that, and we’ll share more about that.
 I’m really glad to have your expertise, and we don’t want this to be a fear thing.
 We want this to be an, “Okay, awareness.
 Now here’s what your tactics are.”
 And, they can hire you.